Cross-Gender Communication in Cyberspace

 Turkle, S. (1988).
 Computational Reticence: Why Women Fear the Intimate

 Machine.
-In C. Kramarae (ed.), Technology and Women's Voices: Keeping in
+In C. Kramarae (ed.), Technology and Women's Voices: Keeping

 Touch.
 New York: Routledge & Kegan Paul.